Notice of Pre-AIA or AIA Status

 A patent for a claimed invention may not be obtained, notwithstanding that the claimed invention is not identically disclosed as set forth in section 102, if the differences between the claimed invention and the prior art are such that the claimed invention as a whole would have been obvious before the effective filing date of the claimed invention to a person having ordinary skill in the art to which the claimed invention pertains.
 Patentability shall not be negated by the manner in which the invention was made.

-Regarding claims 1, 3-5, 7 and 9-10, Miyauchi et al. teach an absorbent article (diaper) [0046]. comprising a nonwoven fabric comprising a heat fusible composite fiber comprising a first component configured from a polyester resin [Abstract] and a second component configured from a polyethylene resin having a lower melting point than that of the first component [Abstract and 0024].
+Regarding claims 1, 3, 5, 7 and 9-10, Miyauchi et al. teach an absorbent article (diaper) [0046]. comprising a nonwoven fabric comprising a heat fusible composite fiber comprising a first component configured from a polyester resin [Abstract] and a second component configured from a polyethylene resin having a lower melting point than that of the first component [Abstract and 0024].
 The polyester resin is polyethylene terephthalate [0023] and the polyethylene is high density polyethylene [0024].
-Miyauchi et al. teaches polyethylene terephthalate with crystallinity of 18% or more [0015] which reads on the claimed heat of fusion of the polyester resub in the heat fusible composite fiber is in the claimed range.
+Miyauchi et al. teaches polyethylene terephthalate with crystallinity of 18% or more [0015] which reads on the claimed heat of fusion of the polyethylene terephthalate of the heat fusible composite fiber is in the claimed range.
 The fineness is of the heat fusible composite fiber is in the claimed range [0033].
 The heat fusible composite fiber is a sheath-core type heat fusible composite fiber with the first component as a core component and a second component as a sheath component [0062].
-Miyauchi et al. is silent regarding biomass derived polyethylene, fossil resource derived polyethylene and a mixing ratio (weight ratio) of the two and biomass derived content in the polyethylene resin, heat fusible composite fiber, and polyester.
-However, Shigaki et al. teach biomass derived polyethylene, fossil resource derived polyethylene and a mixing ratio (weight ratio) of biomass derived polyethylene and fossil resource derived polyethylene in the claimed range and the biomass derived content in the polyethylene resin, heat fusible composite fiber and the polyester in the claimed range [examples] in order to achieve low environmental impact and carbon neutrality.
-It would have been obvious to one of ordinary skill in the art to use the biomass derived polyethylene, fossil resource derived polyethylene and a mixing ratio (weight ratio) of biomass derived polyethylene and fossil resource derived polyethylene in the claimed range as taught by Shigaki et al. in Miyauchi et al. in order to achieve low environmental impact and carbon neutrality and arrive at the claimed invention.
+Miyachi teaches the polyester is polyethylene terephthalate which is not biodegradable and therefore possesses the biomass derived carbon content of polyester in the claimed range as admitted by Applicant.
+Miyauchi et al. is silent regarding biomass derived polyethylene, fossil resource derived polyethylene and a mixing ratio (weight ratio) of the two and biomass derived carbon content in the composite fiber.
+However, Kasireddy et al. teach biomass derived polyethylene, fossil resource derived polyethylene and a mixing ratio (weight ratio) of biomass derived polyethylene and fossil resource derived polyethylene in the claimed range and the biomass derived carbon content in the polyethylene resin in the claimed range and biomass derived carbon content in the composite fiber [para.
+8 and examples] in order to achieve low environmental impact, carbon neutrality, a balance of gwp and cost reduction.
+It would have been obvious to one of ordinary skill in the art to use the biomass derived polyethylene, fossil resource derived polyethylene and a mixing ratio (weight ratio) of biomass derived polyethylene and fossil resource derived polyethylene in the claimed range and biomass derived carbon content in the composite fiber as taught by Kasireddy et al. in Miyauchi et al. in order to achieve low environmental impact, carbon neutrality, a balance of gwp and cost reduction and arrive at the claimed invention.

 Response to Arguments